UESTC-BAC/DMSGL/README.md

 - pybind11 2.12.0

 If you use the EEG acquisition device in the image of paradigm, you first need to obtain the device driver and install the **timeflux-eego** package to acquire signals in Python.
 When installing the EEGO-Timflux package, **you need to pay attention to the pybind11 version and install the C compiler MSVC**.
 Simply run python setup.py install in the terminal to install the timeflux-eego package.

+# Citation
+@inproceedings{
+Pan2025dmsgl,
+title={Real-Time EEG Emotion Recognition from Dynamic Mixed Spatiotemporal Graph Learning}, author={Pan, Yue and Li, Cunbo and Li, Peiyang and Li, Fali and Wan, Feng and Yao, Dezhong and Cao, Zehong and Xu, Peng}, booktitle={Proceedings of the 33rd ACM International Conference on Multimedia}, year={2025}
+}